-- An overview of the field of animalassisted interventions including animal-assisted activities, education and therapy; horticulture activities, education and therapy; ways to work in and apply nature-based programs, the human-animal bond, humane education, and green care within a professional setting. - An understanding of how a nonprofit organization operates and provides services. - Knowledge of the therapeutic milieu of a working treatment center through observations, including participation in staff and team meetings. - Experience in managing individuals and groups of students in a special education environment including working with students with learning disabilities, Autism Spectrum Disorder, and/or emotional disturbances. - An ability to develop activities which enhance learning goals and are based on each student's behavioral, emotional, physical, and educational needs through chores, animal and plant care. - Explore human-animal interactions and relationships between children, animals, and facilitators; learn how to teach emotions and empathy through interaction and care of animals and plants. - Knowledge in the application of animal-assisted activities and/or horticultural activities for children who have psycho-social disabilities, as a part of a total treatment plan. - Gain knowledge of nature-based program activities and/or horticulture therapy activities. - Insight, through observation, into the field of social services and the pursuit of a career utilizing animal- and/or horticulture-assisted activities. - Valuable practical skills that can be applied to other programs and environments as part of a future career plan.
+- An overview of the field of animalassisted interventions, including animal-assisted activities, education and therapy; horticulture activities, education and therapy; ways to work in and apply nature-based programs, animal-assisted services, humane education, and green care, within a professional setting. - An understanding of how a nonprofit organization operates and provides services. - Knowledge of the therapeutic milieu of a working treatment center through observations, including participation in staff and team meetings. - Experience in managing individuals and groups of students in a special education environment, including working with students with social and behavioral challenges, Autism Spectrum Disorder, and/or difficulties with emotional regulation. - An ability to develop activities that enhance learning goals based on individual students' behavioral, emotional, physical, and educational needs through chores, animal and plant care. - An opportunity to explore humananimal interactions and relationships between children, animals, and facilitators, and learn how to teach emotions and empathy through interaction and care of animals and plants. - Knowledge in the application of animal-assisted activities and/or horticultural activities for children who face social-emotional challenges, as part of a total treatment plan. - Insight, through observation, into the field of social services and the pursuit of careers incorporating animal- and/or horticulture-assisted activities. - Valuable practical skills that are applicable to other service programs and environments, as part of future career plans.